jochempunt/ImagprocessingFinal/README.md

 - [x] Preprocessing (&Thresholding + Morphology)
 - [x] Region Finding and analysing them
 - [ ] maybe  analysing the outer contour of the region (and maybe doing hough or corner detection if seems corner detec?)
-- [ ] finding good parameters to analyse and decide when a region is be a card(shape) or not
+- [ ] finding good parameters to analyse and decide when a region is be a card(shape) or not (see "findRegions")
 - [ ] Collecting a diverse dataset of card images (min 10, and 10 distractor images)
 - [ ] using found Card-Shapes as ROI (Regions of interest) and doing analysis again
 	- [ ] another region finding